Quick Answer

 What is primer?

 Primer is a base product you apply after skincare and before foundation.
-It can help makeup apply more evenly, look smoother, and wear longer.
-For oily skin, the most useful primers improve adhesion (so makeup doesn't move) and add targeted shine control (usually on the T-zone).
+It helps makeup apply more evenly, look smoother, and wear longer.
+For oily skin, the most useful primers improve adhesion (so makeup doesn't move) and add targeted shine control on the T-zone.
+Look for primers specifically formulated for oily or combination skin for the best results.

-Keeping your skin smooth and clear before makeup also helps primer perform better.
-If you deal with roughness or mild congestion, a gentle exfoliating toner like the COSRX AHA/BHA Clarifying Treatment Toner can help maintain smoother texture over time without irritating skin.
+If you deal with roughness or mild congestion, keeping your skin smooth before makeup helps primer perform better.
+A gentle exfoliating toner like the COSRX AHA/BHA Clarifying Treatment Toner can help maintain smoother texture over time without irritating skin.

 What oily skin actually needs from a primer

-• Lightweight layers: heavy primer + heavy foundation usually breaks down faster.
+- Lightweight layers: heavy primer + heavy foundation breaks down faster.

 Once you've selected the right primer, pairing it with a foundation formulated for oily skin in Singapore's humidity makes a big difference in how long your makeup stays in place and how evenly it wears throughout the day.